 As one of the oldest medical schools in the United States—the fourth oldest—Geisel has a 200-year history of accomplishments.
-They are ranked #50 for research and #19 for primary care by U.S. News and World Report.
+They are ranked #47 for research and #36 for primary care by U.S. News and World Report.
 Students love the smaller class sizes and the opportunity to gain clinical experience in the first year.
-The school provides individualized support with 80% of their first and second year students involved in community service.
+The school provides individualized support, with 81% of their first and second year students involved in community service.
 Geisel also offers its students the opportunity to train at their health clinics in Africa.
 Based on the school’s guiding principles, Geisel is looking for students with extensive experience in leadership roles and research collaborations.

 Review a copy of your AMCAS primary application.
 Anything previously covered is off limits for this essay.
 Is there anything about yourself that you have not discussed?
 Are there any talents or hobbies that you did not have space to include in the activities section?
 Have you recently received an award or promotion?
-If you are certain that there is nothing in your past (talking with a friend or advisor may help you identify something useful here), you can use this essay to share a unique experience or discuss a long term relationship with a mentor.
-Whatever you choose, make sure it’s something not previously covered.
-Working with a consultant may be helpful for questions like these, if they tend to stump you.
+Have you or your family faced hardship that is not otherwise represented on your application?
+Have you accomplished something else since submitting your AMCAS application?
+If you are certain that there is nothing in your past (talking with a friend or advisor may help you identify something useful here), you can use this essay to share a unique experience or discuss a long-term relationship with a mentor.
+Whatever you choose, make sure it’s something not previously covered and is something that enhances the application’s complete portrait of you.

 Geisel School of Medicine values social justice and diversity in all its forms.
 Reflect on a situation where you were the “other”.
 (250 words)